You can print a formatted version of this FAQ (2 pages front and back, divided into the same sections as shown below) by downloading the PDF here.

 - various: Some of the translated rulebooks are missing this paragraph from page 1: “Want to add or drop players?
 We recommend that the same people play the entire Charterstone campaign.
 However, it is possible to add or drop players after Game 1.
 To add a player, let them choose an inactive charter, give them 1 random unconstructed or constructed building card from the advancement deck, and assign them an equitable amount of glory and capacity (those terms will make more sense after Games 1 and 2).
 To drop a player, see rule 2 (which will be unlocked after Game 2).”

 - French: The Index Guide (the loose piece of paper) should list box iv as one of the things to be unlocked by crate 32.
 Also, crate 36 should show cards 83 and 300 (not 84 and 300) in the “gain” column.
 The special rules for Game 12 should read, “vous SEUL pouvez utiliser vos îles volantes” (only you may use your sky islands; this means your sky islands are private to you, but you can still use regular buildings across the board).
+Also, the French version doesn’t have the correct wording for friendly ties for things like reputation, guideposts, winning games, etc (the correct way to play is with friendly ties, which means that more than one player can get 10 VP from the reputation track, achieve a guidepost, and win a game).

 - Italian: The Bottega and Alchemisteria buildings should have a 6 as their end-of-campaign building value.
+Also, crate 28 should have players opening tuckbox i, but the Italian version says iv.

 - Spanish (Maldito): Due to a Photopshop error, hexes weren’t printed on the game board in the Spanish version.
 The exact location of the hexes is rarely important; rather, it is the number of hexes (6 per charter) that matters.
 During Game 1 setup, extract card 357 from the Index and use it as a guide for all future games to show where various hexes are located in each charter.